Watch our latest simulation video

-Connext DDS seamlessly stitches together legacy simulations while adding humans and hardware in the loop to create new live, virtual and constructive environments.
-It provides rapid response times for real, augmented and virtual realities in a single lab or across multiple sites.
+Connext seamlessly stitches together new and legacy simulators and systems integration labs while adding humans and hardware in the loop to create new Live, Virtual and Constructive (LVC) environments.
+It provides rapid response times for real, augmented, virtual and mixed realities in a single lab or across multiple sites.

-Connext DDS is based on a publish-subscribe model that allows simulation subsystems to share data without requiring unique interfaces for each new system.
+Connext is based on a peer-to-peer Publish/Subscribe model that allows simulation subsystems to share data without requiring unique interfaces for each new system across different transport protocols.
 The new system merely needs to subscribe to the desired dataset.
-This frees application developers from having to create custom data-sharing code within subsystems, enabling rapid integration and expansion of new variables per training exercise.
+This frees application developers from having to create custom data-sharing code within subsystems, enabling rapid integration and the ability to expand new variables for each training exercise.

 Securing Complex Simulation Environments

-Modern simulators and training systems must share data with operational systems, presenting new security and performance challenges.
-Connext DDS Secure is the world’s first data-centric framework to address security down to the individual data object level while maintaining real-time response.
+Modern simulators and training systems must share real-time data with operational systems, which presents a new level of security and performance challenges.
+Connext® Secure is the world’s first data-centric framework to address security down to the individual data object level, while still maintaining real-time response.
 It shares information only with authorized systems and participants, preventing blanket access for all users.

 Customer Use Cases